sacastiblancob/2D_Diffusion/README.md

 ## Meta
 Sergio A. Castiblanco-Ballesteros
+Bogota - Colombia
 sergio.castiblanco@javeriana.edu.co
+sacastiblancob@unal.edu.co

-Free Distribution and Open Source (As should be!!)
+> Free Distribution and Open Source (As it should be!!)